-(i) Bulky objects, such as stepladders, stools, chairs, boxes, backpacks, suitcases, etc.
+- (i) Bulky objects, such as stepladders, stools, chairs, boxes, backpacks, suitcases, stroller, bicycles, scooters, etc.

-(l) Insert flags or banners bigger than 2m x 1m and/or made of flammable material.
+- (l) Insert flags or banners bigger than 2m x 1m and/or made of flammable material.

 - (o) Computers, tablets, professional photography and video cameras or other professional video or audio recording equipment.

 4.2 The following behaviours are strictly prohibited among spectators:

 - (a) Slogans or songs that are or may be interpreted as being violent, racist, xenophobic, inciting of discrimination, or originating from any political ideology.
 Publicly insulting any other person, particularly players, coaches, referees and other spectators, whether by shouting, showing objects or by any other means, such as banners related to race, sex, language, religion or origin.
 Racist or disrespectful behaviours.
 Such behaviour may lead to immediate expulsion from the premises.

 - (b) Display of symbols and/or banners of groups and/or clubs that are not recognised by FC Barcelona, the world association of Barcelona supporters clubs (penyes), the 'espai d'animació' or other official club registers.